shwina/still-magic/_en/process.md

 Finally, FIXME: customer buy-in.

----
+## What is sturdy development? {#s:process-sturdy}

-The alternative to [agile development](../agile/) doesn't have a widely-accepted name.
+As we said in the introduction, the alternative to agile development doesn't have a widely-accepted name;
-I sometimes call it "sturdy",
+I call it "sturdy",
 since "traditional", "old-fashioned", and "process-heavy" all sound pejorative.

 Whatever it's called,
 it's key feature is planning work in advance.
 If you're going to spend three days driving across the country,